 Purchasing cryptocurrency can be very confusing and a lengthy process in many cases where you have to provide all of the banking and diligent account information when linking a funding method, however, many newer platforms enable credit card linking which streamlines the purchase of Stellar substantially.
 In these cases, credit cards are linked to the platform and used for direct funding of the account which can then be utilized to either buy the base asset (USDT) in a traded Stellar pair or purchase a direct Stellar CFD.

-To purchase Stellar using a credit card on eToro, first navigate to your account profile on the platform.
+To purchase Stellar using a credit card on Binance, first navigate to your account profile on the platform.
 Then, on the left-hand side, you should see the blue “Deposit Funds” button.
 Click on this and it should prompt you to add a form of payment which you can select to be a credit or debit card as shown below.

 Once completed, enter in the quantity and press execute; you should then be able to purchase Stellar with the newly deposited funds.

-Stellar can just as equivalently be purchased on eToro with a credit card as it can be by using PayPal.
+Stellar can just as equivalently be purchased on Binance with a credit card as it can be by using PayPal.
 Both are streamlined through the platform and the process is the same.
 To do so, simply press the “deposit funds” button on the left-hand side of the account page and then navigate to where the drop-down menu is and specify the account type as PayPal.
-It will then prompt you to login to your PayPal and after doing so, you’ll be able to fund your eToro account using PayPal.
+It will then prompt you to login to your PayPal and after doing so, you’ll be able to fund your Binance account using PayPal.

 Then, once completed, you’ll have the fiat funds in your account which can be used for purchasing Stellar.
 The process is the same, the only difference is that you’re required to have an existing PayPal account that can be linked, essentially.